LindstromKyle/DSC-Flatiron-Project-4/README.md

 ### **Final Accuracy**

-Out of 594 children in the test set total, our model correctly classified 545.
+Out of 594 total children in the test set, our model correctly classified 545.
 This high accuracy is important for reducing our false positives and ensuring that valuable medical resources are budgeted correctly for those in need.

 ## **Conclusions & Recommendations**

 We find that our convolutional neural network provides the optimal predictive power for this business problem.
 We believe this model will indeed help humanitarian aid workers use their valuable medical resources more efficiently.
 Doctors can be deployed where they are most needed, and the children in need of aid can be identified more quickly.
-We recommend this system not as a replacement for a medical professional's opinion, but as a supplement to these resources and a technique to help filter through what may currently be simply too much data.
+We recommend this system not as a replacement for a medical professional's opinion, but as a supplement to these resources and a technique to help filter through what is currently too much data.

 [Full Jupyter Notebook](https://github.com/hall-nicholas/flatiron-ds-project-4/blob/main/code/Draft_final.ipynb)